matipojo/personal-context-mcp/README.md

 ## Topic-Based Organization

-### File Structure
+### File Structure example (auto generated)

-Information is organized by topic/category in a simple directory structure:
+Information is organized by topic/category in a simple directory structure for example:

 ```
 data/